p2panda/handbook/website/docs/tutorials/fishy.md

 - `relation`, which can be a reference to another document.
 - `relation_list`, which can be a list of references to many documents!
 - `pinned_relation`, which can be a reference to a _document view_.
 This is a document in a past, historical version.
 Like an _archived_ version you wanted to keep.
-So cool.
-- `pinned_relation_list`, which is a list of document views! 🤯
+- `pinned_relation_list`, which is a list of document views!

 If we look at the `cafes` field in our `[icecream.fields]` list, you can see that there is an additional `schema` value in the field type object.
 This indicates that any documents which are related to in the `cafe` field will be of the type `cafe`, the name used here refers to the schema defined earlier in the file.